A controlled parking zone (CPZ) is an area where parking is restricted to specific parking places.

 If signs indicate 'Permit holders only', no one without a permit may park in the parking places during the controlled hours.
 These hours are shown on large signs on all roads entering the CPZ.
 Parking places begin and end with broken parallel white lines.
 Your entire car must be parked within these white lines, or it will be parked illegally.
 Any yellow line separating two or more spaces in a parking place is a loading gap.
 This means you can load and unload, but not park, during the controlled hours.
 See parking permits for details on how to apply for a permit.

-Parking charges and restrictions apply on all bank holidays with the exception of Easter Sunday, Christmas Day, Boxing Day & New Year’s Day.
+Parking charges and restrictions apply on all bank holidays with the exception of Easter Sunday, Christmas Day, Boxing Day and New Year’s Day.
 Motorists are reminded to always park in a reasonable manner showing consideration to other road users and pedestrians.

 |Telephone||020 8760 1966|